zbalkan/zbalkan.github.io/_posts/2025-05-20-wazuh-duckdb-threat-hunting.md

 Only read access is supported for remote databases, but this allows for shared, cloud-based investigations or accessing long-term forensic archives without downloading files locally.

-> To use this fully, you’ll need to slightly modify your view-generation or run queries directly in cloud environments.
+To use this fully, you’ll need to slightly modify your view-generation or run queries directly in cloud environments.
+{: .notice--info}

 ---